WOWEN-DEV/wowen.tech/README.md

 - **Deploy Previews:** Are temporary websites that Netlify creates to show you what these changes will look like if they go live.
 When someone suggests changes to our code, they often make a "pull request."
 With this setting, Netlify will automatically create a temporary, live version of our site incorporating those suggested changes.
 This is called a "Deploy Preview."
 This allows you to preview changes before they go live on our main site (`main` branch).
 - **Branch Deploys:** The `main` branch serves as our production branch, while branch deploys encompass all other branches created here that we designate to be included as "Branch Deploys."

-## Current settings and deploy contexts in Netlify
+## Current Settings and Deploy Contexts in Netlify
 - **Production Branch:** `main`
 - **Branch Deploys:** `staging` *Note: Netlify is with this setting ignoring any other branches we create in this repo; it won't make websites from them*.
 - **Deploy Previews:** `Any pull request against your production branch / branch deploy branches`